-In connection with the Company's annual quantitative impairment test as of October 1, 2021, 2020 and 2019, the Company concluded that its indefinite-lived intangible assets were not impaired for the years ended December 31, 2021, 2020 and 2019.
-The fair value of the indefinite-lived intangible assets related to sales trade names significantly exceeded its carrying value for the year ended December 31, 2021, and exceeded its carrying value by 13.3% and 8.3% for the years ended December 31, 2020 and 2019, respectively.
-The fair value of the indefinite-lived intangible assets related to marketing trade names significantly exceeded its carrying value for the year ended December 31, 2021, and exceeded its carrying value by 8.4% and 10.0% for the years ended December 31, 2020 and 2019, respectively.
-The Company determined that no additional triggering events occurred that required the Company to perform an interim impairment test of its indefinite-lived intangible assets as of December 31, 2021, 2020, and 2019.
-Accordingly, no impairment related to the Company's intangible assets was recorded for the years ended December 31, 2021, 2020, and 2019.
+In connection with the Company's annual quantitative impairment test effective as of October 1, 2021, and 2020, the Company concluded that the indefinite-lived intangible assets were not impaired for the years ended December 31, 2021, and 2020.
+The fair value of the indefinite-lived intangible assets related to sales trade names exceeded its carrying value by 65.0% for the year ended December 31, 2021 and exceeded its carrying value by 13.3% for the year ended December 31, 2020.
+The fair value of the indefinite-lived intangible assets related to marketing trade names exceeded its carrying value by 33.3% for the year ended December 31, 2021, and exceeded its carrying value by 8.4% for the year ended December 31, 2020.